British tsunami brothers use funky footwear to help children

 The siblings hitchhiked their way to safety, despite having no passports and no money, and managed to get a flight back to Britain where they were cared for by one of their elder sisters.

-Realising how lucky they were to survive and to have family to help them, the brothers' desire to give back led them in 2011 to set up Gandys, an ethical footwear company that makes colourful, funky flip flops from natural materials.
+Realizing how lucky they were to survive and to have family to help them, the brothers' desire to give back led them in 2011 to set up Gandys, an ethical footwear company that makes colorful, funky flip flops from natural materials.

 The company, that has gone from strength to strength this year, channels 10 percent of its profits into funding projects for orphans and underprivileged children.

-The centre in Mau Gama, near the capital Colombo, once completed around February, will provide medical treatment, nutrition and education for about 400 children.
+The center in Mau Gama, near the capital Colombo, once completed around February, will provide medical treatment, nutrition and education for about 400 children.

 CELEBRITY ENDORSEMENTS